 4. Mounting the bar and chain, tensioning the saw chain on a ‘CBE’ saw (MS 180 C-BE used in this example)

 5. Starting a chainsaw on the ground.
 (MS 170 used in this example – starting procedure can vary from model to model.
-Please consult you manual.)
+(Please consult your manual.)

 Protective Clothing and Equipment